bradgauvin/Personal-Project-olympics/README.md

 >  - Data acquisition and preparation
 >  - exploratory analysis

+### Initial Hypothesis & Predictions
+> - 1.
+Host country is a factor in medaling
+> - 2.
+Team Sports have more medalists than individual events
+> - 3.
+Overall BMI will not have effect on medaling
+> - 4.
+Age will have an effect on medaling

 ### Specific requirements to document
 > - Data Acquisition: Data was pulled from Kaggle, originally scrapped from Olympics.com website